 Lastly, if you have not had your annual skin check (or ever had one) I want to urge you to get this done as soon as possible.
 Summertime is a great time to get checked since we tend to spend a lot more time out in the sun during these warmer months.
 I am extremely passionate about this, as both of my parents have previously had skin cancer.

-I hope this post was a helpful reminder to invest in yourself, your health and your skin, and also gave you some ideas about some new products and things to try out!
+I hope this post was a helpful reminder to invest in yourself and your skin!
+Please let me know if you try any of these products and what you think!

 questions? reach out anytime!

 I hope you enjoyed reading about my simple skincare routine and products I love and got some ideas for yourself!

 If you have any questions or comments about anything in this post, please don’t hesitate to reach out to me!
 You can do so via DM on Instagram @wellnessforthewin or email me at email@example.com.

 I have linked all of the products above for you, as well as in the @liketoknow.it app.
 Go follow me there if you want to easily refer back to it!